St-ton/St-ton/Readme.md

 ### **🗂🗄  Summary**

 <div align="left">
-After graduating from Kyiv International University of Civil Aviation in 1995, I worked as a programmer in a bank for 3 years.<br/>
+After graduating from Kyiv International University of Civil Aviation in (1990-1995), I worked as a programmer in a bank for 3 years.<br/>
+From 2000 to 2002 I worked as a customer support engineer<br/>
-After that, I moved to the financial sector as a financial manager.
+After that (2002-2012) I moved to the financial sector as a financial manager.
 In parallel, I was engaged in network administration, installation and configuration of software, as well as training employees in its use.<br/>
-From 2000 to 2002 and from 2016 to 2018 I worked as a customer support engineer<br/>
 From 2012 to 2019 I was an entrepreneur - a chain of grocery stores, a travel agency.<br/>
+From 2016 to 2018 I worked as a customer support engineer<br/>
-Returned to IT in 2022.</div>
+Returned to IT as Frontend Webdeveloper in 2022.</div>

 ### **🖥💻  Hard Skills**